sonic-net/SONiC/doc/scheduled-configurations/scheduled-configurations-hld.md

 ## Overview

-The *Scheduled Configurations* feature will allow administrators to schedule specific network configurations to be applied and later removed at predefined times without manual intervention.
+The *Scheduled Configurations* feature will allow administrators to schedule specific network configurations to be applied and later removed or reconfigured at predefined times without manual intervention.
 This capability is particularly useful for network scenarios where policies need to change dynamically at certain times of the day or week, such as different ACL rules that should be active only during business hours.
 The scheduled configuration feature easily integrates within the existing infrastructure of SONiC by following established practices and utilizing widely adopted tools like `cron`. `cron` is a time-based job scheduler in Unix-like operating systems, used to automate the execution of scripts and commands at specified times.
 This approach not only minimizes the learning curve associated with the adoption of new features but also leverages the proven reliability and efficiency of an open-source utility.

 ## Requirements

 ### Design Requirements

-- **Configurability**: Administrators must be able to define time ranges for configuration activation and deactivation.
+- **Configurability**: Administrators must be able to define time ranges for configuration activation and deactivation as well as the ability to configure new configurations at deactivation.
 - **Extensibility**: The design should be flexible to support various configuration types like ACL, QoS, port shutdown, etc...

 ### Functional Requirements